oesmith/puffing-billy/README.md

 # Puffing Billy

 A stubbing proxy server for ruby.
 Connect it to your browser in integration tests to fake interactions with remote HTTP(S) servers.

 ![](http://upload.wikimedia.org/wikipedia/commons/0/01/Puffing_Billy_1862.jpg)

 ## Overview

-The thirty second version:
+Billy spawns an EventMachine-based proxy server, which it uses to intercept requests sent by your browser.
+It has a simple rspec plugin for configuring which requests need stubbing and what they should return.

 ```ruby
 it 'should stub google' do